aurora-opensource/au/docs/alternatives/index.md

 Now we're ready to compare the libraries "as units libraries" --- that is, in terms of their core features.

+!!! note
+    The features are listed, _very_ roughly, in order of importance.
+Counting up the colours in each column won't give an accurate picture.
+The rows near the top matter more --- sometimes, _much_ more --- than the rows further down.

+    Of course, what matters the most for _you_ are _your_ use cases and criteria!

 <table>
     <tr>